 5. You will end up embarrassing yourself.

 Let’s say you have mustered up all the courage to make that dreaded call.
 But what happens next?
-They might not want to hear from you and ignore you.
+They might not want to communicate with you and ignore you.
 Will you end up leaving a text message then?
-They might not even reply.
 The best thing to do is take some time away from your phone.
 To escape from that embarrassment, don’t act on your sudden urges to call your ex.